Dans-labs/dariah/docs/Dux.md

 ### repr()
 Makes a streamlined string representation out of a field value.
-It looks up ids in related value list tables, and applies special formatting to fields that refer to users and to countries.
+It looks up ids in related value list tables.
+For some tables, special representation functions will be invoked.
+(users, countries, etc).

 ### toDb
+Dispactches an item modification action to the store.

 [win]({{site.appBase}}/dux/win.js)
 =============================================================================================